rjsalvadorr/guitar-exercises/text.md

 For any exercise, learn the chord patterns until you can play the the whole exercise smoothly.
 That means playing the correct notes, in correct and steady rhythm.
 If you can do this, you're _doing it right_.

 Once you learn the chord patterns, **play with them**.
 Use them to play familiar chords in different ways.
 Mix the new chord patterns with older and more familiar ways of playing guitar.
 This way, you'll learn what works for you, and what doesn't work as well.

 #### Specific guidelines

 1. Focus on memorizing the chord patterns relative to their root note.
-If you learn one chord pattern on the fretboard, you can easily that same chord type different root notes.
+If you learn one chord pattern on the fretboard, you can easily that same chord type on different root notes.
 1. At first, play through the chord patterns slowly.
-That's very important.
-It's easier to memorize these patterns when they're played slowly at first.
+This is really important.
+It's easier to memorize these patterns when they're played slowly, and it's the quicker way to build comfortable habits for your hands.
 1. Don't worry if you can't memorize the chord patterns quickly.
 It takes plenty of time and repetition to build muscle memory.
 That's why you have to do this stuff frequently, hopefully every day.
-Even 10 minutes a day would work.
+Just 10 minutes a day could work.
+Besides, even if you don't memorize an exercise completely, you'd still build finger dexterity by doing it.

 &nbsp;